Your Company is Only As Healthy As Your Employees

 Benefits of regular meditation practice have now been scientifically proven to bring about increased brain function, improved mental health, clarity and focus, regulation of emotions and feelings of peace and contentment amongst others.
 I love to share these amazing meditation practices in organisations as wellbeing in the workplace is becoming more and more necessary.
 Wellbeing initiatives can no longer be just a 'tick box' exercise, it must be high on any organisations agenda and both meditation and mindfulness are proving to be a cornerstone for any good wellbeing strategy.

 Laughter is a great de-stressor, mood enhancer, and is also a great equaliser - when we laugh together we bond and so laughter yoga is a great way to help create harmony within teams and improve teamwork and co-operation.
 When we combine laughter, with deep breathing, playfulness and relaxation, magic seems to happen.
 I have seen many people transform during the course of one laughter yoga class, all the tension they walked in the room with suddenly gone.
 If you are really serious about introducing effective stress management tools for your organisation then I would invite you to explore laughter yoga as one of them.
-To see how popular Laughter Yoga is becoming within organisations then please visit www.unitedmind.co.uk
+Arrange a free consultation today to see how popular Laughter Yoga is becoming within organisations.

 Chair yoga is just like regular yoga, although we do many of the poses in a seated position, and some of them as standing poses, using the chair for balance and support.
 We do not do the yoga poses on the floor, all exercises are done either seated or standing.
 Just like having a regular yoga practice, the benefits of chair yoga are very similar; increased flexibility, circulation, balance and strength, correcting posture, eliciting the relaxation response, stimulating the lymphatic system, detoxifying and cleansing the cells of the body as the intake of oxygen is increased.
 Chair yoga is an ideal wellbeing practice for employees as it can bring a lot of ease and relaxation into the body quickly, as well as helping to re-energise, and bring more focus and clarity to the mind, even without leaving the desk!
 Chair yoga requires very little resources, just a bit of time, and once learned the techniques can be practiced by employees any time.